Bumshakalaka/krAIna/README.md

 - **Debuging** - Debugging window with logs and troubleshooting

 ### kraina_cli - Command Line Interface
-A CLI tool for interactove with kraina_app:
+A fast and small CLI tool for interactive with kraina_app via IPC:
 ```bash
 usage: kraina_cli command